Two found innocent in Mauritius honeymoon murder

 “The truth triumphed,” one of the accused, Treebohun, said.

-Harte’s husband, John McAreavey, who appeared as a witness in the case, traveled to Mauritius with his father Brendan, sister Claire and brother-in-law Mark Harte for the trial.
+Harte’s husband, John McAreavey, who appeared as a witness in the case, travelled to Mauritius with his father Brendan, sister Claire and brother-in-law Mark Harte for the trial.